Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 There’s a fine line between running a business and generating side income.
 I think of side income as revenue you generate sporadically or on a project-by-project basis whereas a business generally requires being available on a regular basis.

-Here are ways people make money and work largely according to their own schedule:
+Here are ways people make money and work largely according to their own schedules:

 - Sell refurbished items on eBay